jpheffne/uncertainty_rep/README.md

 # Setup
 Clone repository or simply download in a zip file.

 The R Markdown file in the Analysis folder contains all the analysis code for the paper, as well as a html version, and the supplement.
-In order to run the code you'll need the packages found in each analysis script.
+In order to run the code you'll need to open the R Project and download the packages found in each analysis script.

 # Folders
 This repo contains the following folders: experiment1, experiment2.